pscl4rke/recomi/README.md

 By setting the environment variable `RECOMI_DRY_RUN=True` you can see which `git` commands would have been run without actually running them.

+By setting the environment variable `RECOMI_VERBOSE=True` you can see more detailed information about what it is trying to do.

 ## Licence

 This software is licensed under the GPLv3.